Jay Irving: Television

 Irving and younger cartoonist friend Mel Casson were regular performers on the ABC television series Draw Me a Laugh (1949), which the two men jointly produced.
 The show was hosted by Patricia Bright and Walter Hurley.
 Guest cartoonists included Gus Edson.
 Viewers sent in ideas which were drawn by the cartoonists while members of the studio audience created the gag lines.
 Folk singer Oscar Brand then vocalized the "singing captions".

 The show lasted only 13 weeks and proved to be a financial disaster from which Irving, who had borrowed money to pay for the production, never really recovered.

 Irving was 69 when he died of a heart attack in his Manhattan apartment at 650 West End Avenue.
 His bedridden wife Dorothy survived him by less than a year.
-He was also survived by his son, the novelist Clifford Irving; a brother, John Norman; and two sisters, Beabe Hamilburg and Mabel Rosenthal.
+He was also survived by his son, the novelist Clifford Irving; a brother, John Norman; and two sisters, Bebe Hamilburg and Mabel Rosenthal.